-- Site-specific cancer studies with histological reviews in the LSS cohort: The department has a long history of performing joint studies in collaboration with the US National Cancer Institute.
-These studies provide detailed histological diagnoses by a pathologists' panel using surgically resected specimens of LSS members which are borrowed from local hospitals.
-A research contract supporting these studies ended in July,2019, with the following studies being continued: - Breast cancer: We evaluated histological diagnosis of about 1600 female breast cancer cases and were able to determine 'intrinsic subtypes' based on estrogen, progesterone, and HER2 receptor expression for about 1400 cases.
-Radiation risk analysis is underway (Brenner A, Yonehara S, et al.). - Uterine corpus cancer: We reviewed histological diagnosis of about 350 female uterine corpus cancer cases.
-Radiation risk analysis is underway (Utada M, Nishisaka T, et al.). - Malignant lymphoma: Histological review using immunohistochemical staining established diagnosis of about 500 lymphoma cases using detailed criteria of classification.
-A manuscript is being reviewed by Blood (Sakata R, Fujihara M, et al.). - Soft tissue and bone tumors: Tumors of different histological types originating from various sites underwent histological review, but the number of cases was relatively small (about 120).
-Radiation risk is being analyzed (Cahoon E, Yonehara S, et al.). - Studies on the research contract with US NCI for the term of 2019-2021: - LSS hematological study: Update of a comprehensive report published in 2013 is being prepared in collaboration with US NCI by the new research contract for 2019-2021 (Sakata R, Mabuchi K, et al.). - Prostate cancer and PSA: Characterization of prostate cancer detected as a result of the prostate-specific antigen (PSA) testing and evaluation of the association between radiation dose and PSA value are underway in collaboration with US NCI by the new research contract (Utada M, Mabuchi K, Sugiyama H, et al.). - Skin cancer and second primary cancers: Analyses of skin cancer incidence risk considering sunlight-exposure and other risk factors and risk of second primary cancer are being prepared in collaboration with US NCI by the new research contract (Sugiyama H, Cahoon EK, Mabuchi K, et al.) - Mechanistic model analysis: One of methods that bridges pathological/molecular mechanisms and epidemiological findings is "mechanistic model analysis."
-The RERF Dept. of Statistics and Helmholts München have conducted the analyses using colon cancer data of the LSS then the Dept. of Epidemiology is providing cancer incidence information and epidemiological insights (Sugiyama H).

-- Collaboration in Cancer Research Cluster: - Provide the chair of the Research Cluster (Brenner A).

-- Molecular epidemiological analyses using stored biosamples to investigate genetic susceptibility, gene- environmental interactions and somatic mutations in radiation carcinogenesis are being prepared in collaboration with the Departments of Clinical Studies and Molecular Biosciences with a view to collaboration with domestic and international institutes.
-This includes available samples from Adult Health Study (AHS) participants and pathological specimens stored in RERF and local hospitals.
-However, it is crucial to solve the ethical issues with the participants and stakeholders (Brenner A, Sugiyama H, Ozasa K). - Provide information on cancer and availability of pathological specimens on chronic myeloid leukemia lead by Dr. N Yoshida of the Dept. of Clinical Studies.
-(Sugiyama H, Brenner A)

-- Provide information on vital status, cause of death, cancer incidence, and risk factors on the subjects to all departments.
+-Breast cancer: We evaluated histological diagnosis of about 1600 female breast cancer cases and were able to determine 'intrinsic subtypes' based on estrogen, progesterone, and HER2 receptor expression for about 1400 cases.
+Radiation risk analysis is underway (Brenner A, Yonehara S, et al.).

+-Uterine corpus cancer: We reviewed histological diagnosis of about 350 female uterine corpus cancer cases.
+Radiation risk analysis is underway (Utada M, Nishisaka T, et al.).

+-Malignant lymphoma: Histological review using immunohistochemical staining established diagnosis of about 500 lymphoma cases using detailed criteria of classification.
+A paper was published (Fujihara M, Sakata R, et al. Blood blood.2020010475, 2021).
+Another manuscript for multiple myeloma is being drafted by Dr. Yoshida of the Dept. of Clinical Studies.

+-Soft tissue and bone tumors: Tumors of different histological types originating from various sites underwent histological review, but the number of cases was relatively small (about 120).
+Radiation risk is being analyzed (Cahoon E, Yonehara S, et al.).

+- Studies on the research contract with US NCI for the term 2019-2021: - -LSS hematological study: Update of a comprehensive report published in 2013 is being prepared in collaboration with US NCI (Sakata R, Mabuchi K, et al.).

+- -Prostate cancer and PSA: A paper on characterization of prostate cancer detected as a result of the prostate-specific antigen (PSA) testing and evaluation of the association between radiation dose and PSA value is reviewed internally in RERF in collaboration with US NCI (Utada M, Mabuchi K, Sugiyama H, et al.). - -Skin cancer and second primary cancers: Datasets for analyses of skin cancer incidence risk considering sunlight-exposure and other risk factors and risk of second primary cancer were completed in collaboration with US NCI (Sugiyama H, Cahoon EK, Mabuchi K, et al.) - Mechanistic model analysis: One of methods that bridges pathological/molecular mechanisms and epidemiological findings is "mechanistic model analysis."
+The RERF Dept. of Statistics and Helmholts München have conducted the analyses using colon cancer data of the LSS and the Dept. of Epidemiology is providing cancer incidence information and epidemiological insights (Sugiyama H). - Collaboration in Cancer Research Cluster: - -Provide the chair of the Research Cluster (Brenner A). - -Molecular epidemiological analyses using stored biosamples to investigate genetic susceptibility, geneenvironmental interactions and somatic mutations in radiation carcinogenesis are being prepared in collaboration with the Depts. of Clinical Studies and Molecular Biosciences with a view to collaboration with domestic and international institutes.
+This includes available samples from the Adult Health Study (AHS) subjects and pathological specimens stored in RERF and local hospitals, but it is crucial to solve the ethical issues with the subjects and stakeholders.
+Currently, Dr. Tsuruyama of the Dept. of Molecular Biosciences checks autopsy specimens at RERF for availability of molecular investigations (Brenner A, Sugiyama H, Ozasa K). - -Provide information on cancer and availability of pathological specimens on chronic myeloid leukemia led by Dr. N Yoshida of the Dept. of Clinical Studies.
+(Sugiyama H, Brenner A) - -Provide information on vital status, cause of death, cancer incidence, and risk factors on the subjects to all departments.